bluvibytes/zone-of-distrust/docs/zod-whitepaper.md

 ### The Emerging Threat Landscape

-The security industry recognizes the problem.
-OWASP identifies prompt injection as a top threat to large language models.
+The security industry recognizes the problem—and the data is alarming:

+- **80% of organizations** report their AI agents have taken unintended actions, including unauthorized system access[^5]
+- **Non-human identities** now outnumber human identities ~80:1 in enterprise environments[^6]
+- **Memory poisoning** ranks as the #1 vulnerability in OWASP's Agentic Applications Top 10[^7]

 Microsoft, CyberArk, BeyondTrust, Obsidian Security, and dozens of startups are building point solutions.

 But the solutions are fragmented.
 No widely adopted standard exists for a unified, layered architecture that addresses the complete threat surface with a coherent directional logic.